Best Toys for Pug

 Physical Exercise Recommendations for Pug

 Physical activity for Pug should reflect their low exercise needs and Small (14-18 lbs) build.
 Daily exercise should include 15-30 minutes of gentle, species-appropriate physical activity in one or two short sessions.
 For Pug, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue shows up as heavy breathing, slowing down, reluctance to continue, or lying down during activity.
 Pug dogs with charming, mischievous, loving traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Pug dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Pug benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Pug